ak-salunke/Project-1/README.md

 ## Description

-This Streamlit application reads Airbnb listing data from a CSV file (`WK1_Airbnb_Amsterdam_listings_proj_solution.csv`).
+This Streamlit application reads Airbnb listing data from a CSV file (`Airbnb_Amsterdam_listings.csv`).
 It filters listings based on a maximum price criterion (GBP £100 per night in this case), formats the data, and visualizes it using Plotly Express to display locations on a map.

 ## Installation